Magolves/libdoip/README.md

 make
 ```

-1. To install the builded library into `/usr/lib/libdoip` use:
+1. To install the library into `/usr/lib/libdoip` use:

 ```bash
 sudo make install